 Newspapers: The daily newspaper, The Herald-Mail, has a Monday-Saturday circulation of 27,000, and a Sunday circulation of 32,000.
-Two weekly local newspapers, The Hancock News, with a weekly circulation of 2,000, and The Picket News, with a weekly circulation of 10,000, also serve Washington County.
+The Hancock News, with a weekly circulation of 2,000, also serves Washington County.
 Several metropolitan newspapers, including the Washington Post and The Baltimore Sun, are available daily to residents.

-Television: WDVM and Herald-Mail (HMTV6) provide local news, weather, community information, sports coverage and programming to the tri-state area.
+Television: WDVM provides local news, weather, community information, sports coverage and programming to the tristate area.
 Antietam Cable Television and Comcast offer cable and digital television services.
 Satellite television is available through private vendors.

 Internet: There are numerous private vendors providing local dial-up, wireless, and broadband Internet access.
 The Washington County Free Library provides access to the Internet through SAILOR, the State of Maryland's Online Public Information Network.
-Information about Washington County, including economic data, can be accessed on the World Wide Web: